Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/undead/banshee.md

 NoteIcon: monster
 BestiaryType: undead
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-23, Curse of Strahd, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
+23, Curse of Strahd, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
 Available in the Basic Rules."
 ---
 # [Banshee](2-Mechanics/CLI/bestiary/undead/banshee.md)
 *Source: Monster Manual p.
-23, Curse of Strahd, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
+23, Curse of Strahd, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk.
 Available in the Basic Rules.*

 When night falls, unlucky travelers hear the faint cries of the forlorn dead.
 This woeful spirit is a banshee, a spiteful creature formed from the spirit of a female elf.
 Banshees appear as luminous, wispy forms that vaguely recall their mortal features.
 A banshee's face is wreathed in a wild tangle of hair, its body clad in wispy rags that flutter and stream around it.